Nodul/Snakes-and-Ladders/README.md

 # How to play
 	- simply go to https://nodul.github.io/Snakes-and-Ladders/ and wait a few seconds till the game loads
+	- click the dice to roll it and move the tokens

 # (Sub)tasks